 Step 1: Closet planning and prep work

-This closet isn’t complex.
+This built in closet isn’t complex.
 An energetic beginner could complete it successfully in about four weekends.
 You probably don’t need a building permit for the closet, but if you add closet lighting you’ll need an electrical permit.
 Contact your local building department to be sure.

 In addition to basic carpentry and drywall tools, you’ll need a circular saw to cut the framing lumber, a drill to drive screws and a power miter box to cut new trim.
 You could install the doors and trim with hand tools, but a pneumatic nail gun and power miter box will make the job a lot easier and more enjoyable.
 You can rent a nail gun and compressor and a power miter box.